Socal-Nix-User-Group/socal-nug/content/blog/one-year-of-snug.md

 {{ blog_oneyearsnug_timeline_event(
     title="SCaLE 21x and NixCon NA 2024",
-    content="We had a great time at SCaLE 21x and NixCon NA 2024.
-We met many new Nix users and we were able to touch base with other Nix users in Southern California.
+    content="SCaLE 21x and NixCon NA 2024 was a blast!
+We got to meet plenty of new Nix Users from around the area and go the word out about the SNUG.
     "
 )}}

 {{ blog_oneyearsnug_timeline_heading(heading="April 2024")}}

 {% blog_oneyearsnug_timeline_special(class_name="members-milestone") %}
-    <span class="count">40</span>
+    <span class="count">40+</span>
     <span class="word">members in Matrix</span>
 {% end %}